gerriarte/nougram_web/Quotai - DS/Design System for AgenciaOps/src/PROJECT_OVERVIEW.md

 ## 🎉 Summary

-**AgenciaOps** demonstrates a complete, production-ready implementation of Material Design 3 for a SaaS platform.
+**Nougram** demonstrates a complete, production-ready implementation of Material Design 3 for a SaaS platform.
 It combines beautiful design with practical functionality, showing how to build complex forms, data visualizations, and business logic in a modern React application.

 The codebase serves as both a functional application and a learning resource for implementing design systems, building complex UIs, and creating delightful user experiences.